Authentication vs. Authorization: What's the Difference?

 It's crucial to note that authentication between systems adheres to the same principles.
 Therefore, the same concepts we've discussed apply equally to API authentication!

 Once past the gates, what can you access?
 That's where authorization comes in.
-Permissions (or rights) dictate what resources the authenticated user can access.
+Authorization is the process of determining what permissions (or rights) or resources an authenticated user is permitted to access within an application.
 It's the butler inside the mansion who guides you around.

 There are several layers to consider when we talk about authorization.